+Performance outcomes Acceptable outcomes

+On-site parking

-Perfo ormance outcomes Acceptable outcomes On-si ite parking PO8 On-sit (1) (2) te vehicle parking: is clearly defined, safe and easily accessible; accommodates a sufficient number of vehicles, having regard to: (a) the type and size of development; (b) expected resident, employee and customer movements; (c) the location of the use; (d) the capacity of the existing road network to accommodate onstreet parking; and (e) access to public transport; includes dedicated parking spaces for people with a disability, motor cycles and bicycles.
+PO8 On-site vehicle parking: (1) is clearly defined, safe and easily accessible; (2) accommodates a sufficient number of vehicles, having regard to: (a) the type and size of development; (b) expected resident, employee and customer movements; (c) the location of the use; (d) the capacity of the existing road network to accommodate onstreet parking; and (e) access to public transport; (3) includes dedicated parking spaces for people with a disability, motor cycles and bicycles.
 Parking is provided in accordance with Table 9.3.5.3.2-Minimum On-Site Vehicle Parking Requirements.
 Editor's note - the calculation of required accessible car parking spaces should be in accordance with the provisions outlined in the Building Code of Australia.
 AO8.2 Where more than 50 car spaces are required, 2% of the number of spaces is provided for motorcycles, each measuring 2.5m by 1.2m, located immediately adjacent to major pedestrian access points.
 AO8.3 Parking areas comply with Australian Standard 2890.1 - Parking Facilities.

+PO9 AO9.1

-PO9 and bicycles.
-AO9.1 arking and internal circulation is ned and constructed to: provide a clear internal movement hierarchy; separate servicing and customer parking and circulation functions as far as possible; discourage high vehicular speed and short-cutting; be clearly distinguishable from pedestrian entries and paths; be easily negotiated by vehicles and pedestrians, including persons with a disability; ensure vehicles do not reverse into areas of high pedestrian activity; and Parking is provided in accordance with minimum on-site vehicle parking requirements, minimum circulation road width in car parking areas and maximum longitudinal grades in car parking areas in Planning Scheme Policy 2 - Infrastructure works.
-AO9.2 The layout of car parking areas and structures complies with the internal movement system in Section 3.7.1 in Planning Scheme Policy 2 - Infrastructure works.
-AO9.3 Parking areas as mally with: night- optimise safety and security of users.
-Parking areas comply with: (1) Australian Standard 2890.1: 2004 - Parking Facilities - Off-Street Car Parking; and (2) the standards set out in Planning Scheme Policy 2 - Infrastructure works AO10.1 Lighting is provided in accordance with Australian Standard 1158.1:1997 - Road Lighting - Vehicular Traffic (Category V) Lighting - Performance Installation and PO11 Design Requirements.
-No acceptable outcome is nominated.
+Car parking and internal circulation is designed and constructed to: (1) provide a clear internal movement hierarchy; (2) separate servicing and customer parking and circulation functions as far as possible; (3) discourage high vehicular speed and short-cutting; (4) be clearly distinguishable from pedestrian entries and paths; (5) be easily negotiated by vehicles and pedestrians, including persons with a disability; (6) ensure vehicles do not reverse into areas of high pedestrian activity; and (7) optimise safety and security of users.
+Parking is provided in accordance with minimum on-site vehicle parking requirements, minimum circulation road width in car parking areas and maximum longitudinal grades in car parking areas in Planning Scheme Policy 2 - Infrastructure works.
+A09.2 The layout of car parking areas and structures complies with the internal movement system in Section 3.7.1 in Planning Scheme Policy 2 - Infrastructure works.
+A09.3 Parking areas comply with: (1) Australian Standard 2890.1: 2004 - Parking Facilities - Off-Street Car Parking; and (2) the standards set out in Planning Scheme Policy 2 - Infrastructure works

+PO10 Parking areas are lit to provide security for night-time users where likely to be used by the public or employees at night time.
+AO10.1 Lighting is provided in accordance with Australian Standard 1158.1:1997 - Road Lighting - Vehicular Traffic (Category V) Lighting - Performance Installation and Design Requirements.

+PO11 No acceptable outcome is nominated.